rails/rails/guides/source/4_2_release_notes.md

 *   Removed unused `:timestamp` type.
 Transparently alias it to `:datetime` in all cases.
-Fixes inconsistencies when column types are sent outside of `ActiveRecord`, such as for XML serialization.
+Fixes inconsistencies when column types are sent outside of Active Record, such as for XML serialization.
     ([Pull Request](https://github.com/rails/rails/pull/15184))

 ### Deprecations